Viktorre/case_study_train_system/README.md

 The other classes (`Node`, `UndirectedEdge`, `UndirectedGraph`, `UndirectedPath`) provide the necessary data structures and operations for representing and working with the graph.

-For more details on the functionality and usage of each class and function, please refer to the code comments in `main.py`.
+For more details on the functionality and usage of each class and function, please refer to the docstrings in the code in `main.py`.

 ## Testing